Outreach information for 2023-2024

 - To acquire teaching skills in purpose-designed workshops.
 In these workshops, participants will be divided into teams and practice leading a 10-15 min class based on resources we provided.
 At the end they participate in a tournament to decide on the best teams based on the participants’ feedback.

 Upon graduation of the one week training, participants receive a Teaching Diploma and resource materials which enable them to work as tutors for maths circles for the younger 1st year students in the school, or for primary school students in nearby schools.
 Maths circles are lunchtime or after-school weekly maths clubs based on our teaching materials, and are typically run by a teacher with the help of tutors.
-Working as a tutor for younger students in maths circles can serve to fulfil the community involvement requirement of the Gaisce's President Award.
+Working as a tutor for younger students in maths circles can also serve to fulfil the community involvement requirement of the Gaisce's President Award.